-Renowned for its diverse cultural and creative sensibility, the home county of famed Irish poet Patrick Kavanagh is historically steeped in rich cultural heritage and industry, and in recent years, the establishment of Monaghan’s Heritage Network and Arts Network has enabled and developed even more community awareness and engagement in arts, culture, and heritage.
+Renowned for its diverse cultural and creative sensibility, the home county of famed Irish poet Patrick Kavanagh is steeped in a rich cultural heritage and industry.
+In recent years the establishment of the Monaghan Heritage Network and the Monoghan Arts Network has enabled and developed even more community awareness and engagement in arts, culture, and heritage.

-Monaghan may be the smallest county in Ulster, but don’t confuse small with quiet - there is an abundance of exciting artistic and cultural events happening in Monaghan in the coming months, as part of the counties initiatives for Creative Ireland and beyond.
+Monaghan may be the smallest county in Ulster, but don’t confuse small with quiet – there is an abundance of exciting artistic and cultural events in County Monaghan as part of the county's initiatives for Creative Ireland.
 Whether you’re into visual arts, music, literature or Japanese culture, there’s truly something for everyone.

-Tradoodle Festival new traditional arts festival for children taking place in selected venues throughout Co.
+Tradoodle Festival is a new traditional arts festival for children taking place in selected venues throughout Co.
 Monaghan between October 24-28.

-Presented by Ceol Connected in association with Monaghan County Council, Tradoodle Festival is working with local partners - schools, crèches, libraries, arts venues, and community centers - to enhance and invigorate traditional arts, folklore, and other forms of artistic heritage in the county.
+Presented by Ceol Connected in association with Monaghan County Council, Tradoodle Festival is working with local partners – schools, day care centers, libraries, arts venues, and community centers – to enhance and invigorate traditional arts, folklore, and other forms of artistic heritage in the county.

-A jam-packed programme features Ceol Connected’s “The Quiet Tree”, a traditional music, storytelling, and puppetry performance; Fiona Kelleher’s lullabies in “I Am a Little Boat”; the irresistible MOXIE; a hair-raising spooky Halloween session; sean-nós dancing for early years with Sibéal Davitt; exhibitions of Finn Harper’s exceptional portrait work; online music lessons for children, and lots more.
+A jam-packed program features Ceol Connected’s “The Quiet Tree,” a traditional music, storytelling, and puppetry performance; Fiona Kelleher’s lullabies in “I Am a Little Boat”; the irresistible MOXIE; a hair-raising spooky Halloween session; sean-nós dancing for early years with Sibéal Davitt; exhibitions of Finn Harper’s exceptional portrait work; online music lessons for children, and lots more.

-Monaghan County Council will this year commission the Artist Siobhán Mac Donald to respond to/engage with the Black Pig’s Dyke, a series of discontinuous linear earthworks in southwest Ulster and northeast Connacht, Ireland.
-This will involve the artist engaging with an archaeologist regarding the earthworks known as the black pig’s Dyke.
+This year Monaghan County Council has commissioned Artist Siobhán Mac Donald to respond to/engage with the Black Pig’s Dyke, a series of discontinuous linear earthworks in southwest Ulster and northeast Connacht.
+This will involve the artist engaging with an archaeologist regarding the earthworks known as the Black Pig’s Dyke.

-This commissioned piece/work will be in an agreed medium, with a focus on the Black Pig’s Dyke archaeology, folklore, natural setting which will include scientific results from the past investigations.
+This commissioned piece/work will be in an agreed medium, with a focus on the Black Pig’s Dyke's archaeology, folklore, natural setting and will include scientific results from the past investigations.
 The work will aim to communicate or engage with the public about the uniqueness of these pre-historic earthworks through the dialogue and conversation initiated by the artist and her creation in her response to this project.

-The MOPOSOG Meet on the first and third Wednesday of each month at the Market House. this is a focus group for poets, songwriter, and short story writers.
+The MOPOSOG meets on the first and third Wednesday of each month at the Market House.
+This is a focus group for poets, songwriter, and short story writers.

-The Patrick Kavanagh Center in Inniskeen, County Monaghan, celebrates the life and legacy of famed Monaghan poet Patrick Kavanagh.
-The weekend and special poetry awards in his name take place September 29 - October 1, and the center is also open and hosts events and workshops throughout the year.
+The Patrick Kavanagh Resource Centre in Inniskeen celebrates the life and legacy of famed Monaghan poet Patrick Kavanagh.
+The weekend and special poetry awards in his name take place September 29 – October 1.
+The center is open and hosts events and workshops throughout the year.

 DRUM et Stedi I Irland (Krass Clement returns to Monaghan)